dchgoh/FYP-A/README.md

     │   │   │   └── potree/
     │   │   │       └── potree.js
     │   │   │       └── ... (other build files like potree.css, workers)
-    │   │   ├── libs/
+    │   │   └── libs/
-    │   │   │   └── ... (various JS libraries like three.js, laslaz, proj4, etc.)
+    │   │       └── ... (various JS libraries like three.js, laslaz, proj4, etc.)
-    │   │   └── ... (other Potree assets like icons, resources if needed)
+    │   │
     │   ├── index.html
     │   └── ... (other public assets)
-    ├── src/
+    └── src/
     └── package.json
     └── ...
     ```
-        *Note: Ensure `potree.js` and its associated CSS/worker files are correctly placed and accessible for the frontend viewer.*

 4.  **Start Docker:**
     Open Docker Desktop and ensure it is running.
 The AI backend, which handles `.las` file uploads, Potree conversion (likely using PotreeConverter internally), and AI segmentation, is expected to run in Docker containers.
-    *(If there are specific `docker-compose.yml` files or `Dockerfile`s for backend services, mention them here.
-For example: "Navigate to the `backend/` directory and run `docker-compose up -d`".)*

 5.  **Run the Application:**
     Start the React development server.
     ```bash
     npm start
     ```
-    This will typically open the application in your default web browser at `http://localhost:3000` (or the port configured in your project).
+    This will typically open the application in your default web browser at `http://localhost:3000`

 ## Technologies Used